Making it easier to grow your law firm

 30. I am considering acquiring a practice known to me.
 What information do I need to provide the insurer with?

-- The finance and cashflow implications
+• The financial and cashflow impact

-- The complexity of the acquisition
+• The complexity of the transaction

-- A well thought out integration plan
+• A robust integration plan

 "Provide your broker with as much detail about the potential acquisition as you can.
 Your insurer can then understand, discuss, and confirm how the acquisition might impact your PI insurance."

-Lianne Shing, risk management consultant, Travelers
+Philippa Wilkin, senior risk management consultant, Travelers

 Handling PI insurance claims